B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 And an accuracy of ``0.709`` on the residual data not included in the fitting step.

-For this reason, there are multiple goals to try to achieve.
+It's clear there are multiple goals to try to achieve.
 A good trade off could be the following chain:
 ``small_enough_error > stability > maintainability``

 The next steps I'm going to walk, aims to improve the above chain.